Does your business stack up? How to monitor and measure to benchmark success

 Key Performance Indicators (KPIs)

 Defined as a short-term, trackable performance review, KPIs provide a snapshot of how a process can play out at your farm.
 Within KPIs, there are leading and lagging indicators.
-These are crucial to understanding since farming is a business of tight margins regardless of sector.
+These are crucial to understand since farming is a business of tight margins regardless of sector.

 We focus on leading indicators because, as the name implies, they lead us to issues, letting us know action is required.
 A lagging indicator helps in fiscal year-end scenarios and offers clues to our long-term plans.
 Let’s look at some farm examples of lagging and leading indicators.